whoisrey/whoisrey/README.md

 ```
-I wanna be a worldwide FrontEnd developer with Leche. 🐺
+I wanna be a worldwide FrontEnd developer
 ```

 #### `language`